-So far in our user experience series we have spoken a lot about content, but a key part of making a great user experience is the imagery you choose for both your content and service pages.
+So far, in our user experience series, we have spoken a lot about content.
+Still, a crucial part of making a great user experience is the imagery you choose for your content and service pages.

-To help with the image side of things, here’s what you need for a visually engaging website with your stock imagery style guide…
+To help with the image side, here’s what you need for a visually engaging website with your stock imagery style guide…

-Now that you have all the pieces in place for creating engaging content that will enhance your prospect’s online journey, it’s time to talk about looking great with imagery.
+Now that you have all the pieces in place for creating engaging content that will enhance your prospect’s online journey, it’s time to talk about looking fabulous with imagery.

-Throughout this series, we’ve let you know that the very best images to display on your website for increased engagement is your own.
+Throughout this series, we’ve let you know that the very best images to display on your website for increased engagement are your own.

-Showcasing real images, video and product pics will give more credibility, more relatability and add familiarity so that when your product arrives or when a prospect gets in touch with your company by phone or in person, they see and hear exactly what you promised.
+Showcasing authentic images, videos and product pics will give more credibility more relatability and add familiarity so that when your product arrives or a prospect gets in touch with your company by phone or in person, they see and hear exactly what you promised.

-Your own images, professionally presented, is something genuine for prospects to connect with.
+Your professionally presented images are genuine for prospects to connect with.

-That’s not to say that stock images are bad and you should never use them.
-There are a number of benefits that stock images bring, including that they are easy to access and are affordable.
-It’s about applying the right image to the right situation to avoid coming across as fake.
+That’s not to say that stock images are wrong, and you should never use them.
+There are several benefits that stock images bring, including that they are easy to access and are affordable.
+It’s about applying the right image to the right situation to avoid appearing fake.

-With this Stock Imagery Style Guide we’ll go through some tips to help you understand how to pick the right stock images and when and where to use them for the greatest engagement online.
+With this Stock Imagery Style Guide, we’ll go through some tips to help you understand how to pick the right stock images and when and where to use them for the most significant engagement online.

-When it comes to choosing the look and feel of your website, it’s really important that the decision is yours.
+When choosing the look and feel of your website, the decision must be yours.

-This is absolutely a design aspect you can lead and direct, even if you don’t think of yourself as the “artistic type”.
-You don’t have to know much about art to know if you like it or not.
+This is a design aspect you can lead and direct, even if you don’t think of yourself as the “artistic type”.
+You don’t have to know much about art to know if you like it.

 It’s well worth taking the time to think about what your business themes might be, what kind of atmosphere you want to create and how you want your visitors to feel.

-This is a really big sticking point for many of our clients.
-They want us to design their website and make all the choices without giving us any direction.
+This is a huge sticking point for many of our clients.
+They want us to design their website and make all the choices without giving us direction.
 They feel as though we know best.

-Being a leader in the area of your visual design is crucial for your businesses ongoing success.
+Being a leader in visual design is crucial for your business’s ongoing success.

-What nobody wants to see is doubt and hesitation over how your website is visually presented.
-When we send back a website draft and the person on the other end is too scared to look at it because they don’t want to take responsibility for the artistic direction, it effectively stops the website from launching.
+Nobody wants to see doubt and hesitation over how your website is visually presented.
+When we send back a website draft, and the person on the other end is too scared to look at it because they don’t want to take responsibility for the artistic direction, it stops the website from launching.